-All comments received within the consultation period will be considered by the Council and will inform the final form of the Local Plan
+All comments received within the consultation period will be considered by the Council and will inform the final form of the Local Plan independent Planning Inspector acting on behalf of the Government.

 This illustration shows where we are in the plan-making process.